Jane Swift: Career

 In 1990, at the age of 25, Swift was the youngest woman ever elected to the Massachusetts Senate.
 She served the Berkshire, Hampshire, Franklin, and Hampden Massachusetts Senate district from 1991 to 1997 and was active in education reform.
 She was instrumental in the passage of the Education Reform Act of 1993, which created the Massachusetts Comprehensive Assessment System, one of the nation's first statewide programs for quantifying academic performance.

 According to Governor Bill Weld's chief of staff, "She was among the best, if not the best of senators."
 It was in this capacity that she developed political themes of increased accountability, smaller government, fiscal responsibility, and reforming education and social services.

 In 1996, rather than seek re-election to the Senate, Swift was the Republican nominee for United States Congress in Massachusetts's 1st congressional district.
-She lost to a popular two-term incumbent Democratic Congressman, John Olver, by only four points.
+She lost to a popular two-term incumbent Democratic Congressman, John Olver, by four points.

 Swift went on to serve as an executive with the Massachusetts Port Authority, and was later appointed by Governor Weld as Massachusetts' consumer affairs secretary in 1997.
 She served in that post until she was elected lieutenant governor in 1998, in a campaign that was notable not only for her relative youth but also for the fact that she was pregnant with her first child, Elizabeth, whom she gave birth to just a few weeks before election day.

 During her time as lieutenant governor, Swift faced significant scrutiny for her choices as a high-profile working mother.
 She was especially criticized for using staff members to watch her daughter, and for her Massachusetts State Police detail's use of a helicopter to avoid Thanksgiving traffic en route to her home in The Berkshires when her baby was sick.
 In an ethics ruling that Swift herself requested, she was found to be in violation of state guidelines for the babysitting and she paid a fine of $1250, but she was cleared of wrongdoing on the question of the use of the helicopter and on allegations that staffers helped her move from one Boston-area apartment to another.
+Twenty years later, Boston reporter Joanna Weiss reflected on the gender bias that faced Swift throughout her tenure.